bamit99/BGP_Monitor/README.md

   - **Advanced Event/Episode Aggregation:** Groups related security alerts into "episodes" based on prefix, origin AS, and time window.
 Each episode is scored, enriched with metadata (hijack scope, subtype, AS path edit distance), and stored in Neo4j for high-level incident analysis.
 - Configurable security heuristics (thresholds, severity) via `config/app_settings.json`.
 - Detailed security alert logging to standard logging, daily CSV files (`data/security_alerts/`), and Neo4j.
-- **Episode Storage and Analytics:** All episodes are stored in the Neo4j database and can be queried for ongoing or recent security incidents.
+- **Episode Storage, Persistence & Analytics:** Episodes are stored in Neo4j, loaded on startup for persistence, and can be queried for incident analysis.
 (See "Episode Aggregation" below.)
 - Configurable Syslog forwarding with JSON formatting for SIEM integration.
-- GUI panel for viewing, sorting, and exporting security alerts.
+- GUI panels for viewing BGP updates, security alerts, and aggregated episodes.
 - Database connection status indicator and entry count display.
 - Automatic reconnection logic for WebSocket connections.